andismith/dev-tool-secrets/secret/general-finding-the-development-tools.md

 <p>As well as a menu shortcut, you can access the Developer Tools easily either pressing "F12" in Windows or "Cmd" ⌘, "Option" ⌥ and "I" on the Mac, or by right clicking on the page and selecting “Inspect Element”.

 <p class="safari">In Safari, you will need to enable the Developer Tools by checking the option in Preferences &gt; Advanced &gt; Show Develop Menu first.</p>

+<p class="firebug">Since Firebug is an extension for Firefox, you will need to install the add on from <a href="http://getfirebug.com/">http://getfirebug.com/</a>